-NOTE

-An empty or missing <connected_to> means a connection according to geometric neighbourhood, alone.
-However, if <connected_to> is present, it shall be complete, that means no additional connection partners are to be searched.
-(Searching for a geometric neighbourhood may give different results, depending on the algorithm employed.
+An empty or missing <connected_to/> means a connection according to geometric neighbourhood, alone.
+However, if <connected_to/> is present, it shall be complete, that means no additional connection partners are to be searched.
+Searching for a geometric neighbourhood can give different results, depending on the algorithm employed.
 To avoid ambiguities, no connections with missing <connected_to> should reach the solver.
-Therefore, <connected_to> should be filled by the preprocessor.);
+Therefore, <connected_to> should be filled by the pre-processor.

 In addition to parts and properties, no other means (such as sets) for grouping objects are allowed.